Universality in quasinormal modes of a magnetized black hole: Charged scalar perturbation

 As noted in Section~\ref{III}, the perturbation remains confined to a finite spatial region due to the asymptotic behavior of the effective potential for large $Br$.
 This means that very close to the black hole, the perturbation oscillations resemble those of the massive Schwarzschild QNMs, where the effective mass is given by $\mu_{\mathrm{eff}}^2 = \mu^2 + 2 |q m B|$.
 Nevertheless, after a time of order $t \sim 1/B$, the wave interacts with the effective wall barrier, producing long-lived modes and exhibiting an echo-like structure, as shown in Fig.~\ref{TimeDomain}.

+Due to the presence of many modes, extracting the complete quasinormal spectrum from the time-domain data is, in general, very challenging.
+This difficulty becomes even more severe near the critical regime, where the imaginary part of the frequency becomes very small.
+For this reason, in most cases we extract only the real part of the frequencies through a Fourier analysis of the time-domain signal.
+In some special cases, however, we employ Prony's method to numerically extract the complete QNM frequencies; see Fig.~\ref{FFT_lmax1_lmax5_fig}.

-For the sake of illustration, in Fig.~\ref{FFT_lmax1_lmax5_fig} we show the real frequencies for $MB=0.1$ at two different charges: one far from and one close to $q_c$, using multipole cutoffs $\ell_{\mathrm{max}}=1$ and $5$.
-Note that the initial Gaussian packet gradually excites additional modes.
-This is expected because, in the limit $q\to q_c$, the effective potential changes, leading to a further outward displacement of the effective barrier into the region $r\gg 1/B$.
-This provides intuition for the very small decay rates found in the previous section for small $n$.
-Moreover, we observe that the coupled case yields decay rates that are much smaller than those of the decoupled cases, which strongly suggests a transition from a decaying to a non-decaying mode, marked by
+For the sake of illustration, in Fig.~\ref{FFT_lmax1_lmax5_fig} we show the real parts of the frequencies for $MB=0.1$ at two different charges, one far from and one close to $q_c$, using multipole cutoffs $\ell_{\mathrm{max}}=1$ and $5$.
+In the coupled case, the spectrum becomes richer, but the fundamental mode, associated with $\ell=1$, already present in the decoupled case remains present, although slightly deformed.
+Moreover, at late times the coupled signal becomes dominated by higher-multipole modes.
+This can be seen explicitly in Fig.~\ref{TimeDomain}, where around $t/M \sim 2\times10^3$ the dominant behavior changes from the $\ell=1$ family to a higher-multipole branch with dominant frequency \(\omega\sim0.54-5\times10^{-4} \mathrm{i}\).

+Notice also that the same initial Gaussian packet excites more modes as one gets close to the critical charge.
+This is expected because, in the limit $q\to q_c$, the effective potential changes, leading to further displacement outward of the effective barrier into the region $r\gg 1/B$.
+This provides an intuitive explanation for the very small decay rates found in this regime.
+Moreover, we observe that the coupled case yields decay rates much smaller than those of the decoupled case, which strongly suggests the approach to a very long-lived modes, marked by

 Across the transition at $q\approx q_c$, we observe a discontinuity in the spectrum accompanied by the emergence of new modes.
-For instance, in Fig.~\ref{FFT_lmax1_lmax5_fig} (right) a new fundamental mode appears at $\mathrm{Re}[\omega_{011}] \approx 0.14$.
-Furthermore, in the coupled case we observe a narrower typical spacing between consecutive frequencies, $|\omega_{n+1}-\omega_n|\sim 0.2B$.
+For instance, in Fig.~\ref{FFT_lmax1_lmax5_fig} (right), a new fundamental mode appears at \(\mathrm{Re}[M\omega_{011}] \approx 0.14\).